ParimalnathReddy/Chicken_Disease_classifier/README.md

 1. Faster disease detection can improve flock health decisions.
 2. The work compares accuracy vs interpretability tradeoffs in a practical setting.

+## Abstract

+This project studies poultry disease classification from field images (`cocci`, `healthy`, `ncd`, `salmo`).
+The pipeline includes ingestion/cleanup, train-val-test preprocessing, baseline and MIL training, and metric report export.
+Current best model is the single-image EfficientNet-B0 baseline (test accuracy `0.9836`, macro-F1 `0.9816`, NCD F1 `0.9730`).
+Patch MIL single and multi-image tracks are still experimental: MIL single lacks a full test-report export, and multi-image runs still have path/artifact stability issues.
+Limitation: this dataset is not truly longitudinal and does not contain reliable timestamps, so temporal conclusions are limited.

 ## Visual Snapshot

 ![Dataset class samples](docs/assets/class_samples_grid.jpg)